 Repositioning a router higher up and adjusting the antenna can also help in some cases.

 The most common connector is called Male SMA followed by Male TNC.
 The only way to know for sure what type of connector your router anntena uses is to Google the model number and its specifications.

-Alternatively it can be unscrewed and examined in pictures before buying one.
+Alternatively it can be unscrewed and examined in pictures for match before buying one.